 It is, sadly, all too easy to picture a youngish man coming home from the first day back at work after the weekend, seeing the whole week spread out before him.
 He has problems but is too ashamed to talk to anyone about them.
 He thinks his male friends might laugh at him and his female friends will think him less of a man.
 And deep down, he thinks that his problems are worth less than other people’s because of, you know, toxic masculinity.
 He tries to distract himself by watching a little TV; it’s Monday night, the entertainment shows with Fallon or Colbert make him feel worthless; he turns to the news and is told that white men are the problem, and something needs to be done about them.
 Feeling worse than he did before, he passes some time on social media and reads how men have ruined everything, and that the world would be a better place without them.
 He cries a little, then feels ashamed that he did, and is glad that there is no one around to see him.
 He wipes the tears away and asks himself what he can do to escape this life he finds himself in.

-Support International Men’s Day.We value your comments!
-Please weigh in on our comment section below.
+Support International Men’s Day.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com